YaleDHLab/shears/README.md

 ![Sample book page scan](https://gist.githubusercontent.com/duhaime/2f70ac5c0b772f1f790c94302121faf8/raw/55afb0e5145cc64288410476f455c9a820617fcc/1812_Page_03.jpg)

-To extract illustrations in pages like this, one can pass `filter` arguments to picsnip:
+To extract illustrations in pages like this, one can pass `filter` arguments to shears:

 ```
-import picsnip
+import shears

 # use the filter parameters to pull out the illustration on a page
-result = picsnip.clip(i,
+result = shears.clip(i,
                       filter_min_size=900,
                       filter_threshold=0.8,
                       filter_connectivity=1)

 # show the extracted illustration
-picsnip.plot_image(result, 'Extracted Image')
+shears.plot_image(result, 'Extracted Image')
 ```

 This returns the following image: